Ironikus/wp-webhooks/readme.txt

 **Plugin related**

+* Create unlimited webhook action URLs and add unlimited triggers
 * All of our integrations are available within a single plugin file.
 No need for any extra plugins.
+* Test all triggers and actions within a single click
 * Authenticate every trigger and action.
 Supported are: API Key, Bearer Token and Basic Auth
-* Add multiple Webhooks for each trigger and also for the actions
-* Test all of the available triggers with a single click
-* Test all of the available actions within the plugin
+* In-plugin extension management
 * Advanced settings for each webhook trigger url
-* Manage all of our extensions within one plugin
 * Fully translatable and ready for multilingual sites
 * Fully WPML compatible
 * Advanced Developer Hooks
 * Optimized settings page for more control
-* Supports XML, JSON, plain text/HTML and form urlencode
+* Supports XML, JSON, plain text/HTML, forms, and form urlencode
 * Supports the following request methods: POST (Default), GET, HEAD, PUT, DELETE, TRACE, OPTIONS, PATCH
-* Supports Pabbly, Integromat, automate.io, Zapier and much more
+* Supports Pabbly, Integromat, Integrately, automate.io, Zapier and much more

 **[WordPress](https://wp-webhooks.com/integrations/wordpress/) related integrations**